SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 ---
-description: Cleanup & Health Reports provide information on maintaining the health of your tenant environment.
+description: Cleanup & Health Reports provide information on maintaining the health of your tenant.
 ---

 # Cleanup & Health Reports

-Reports in this section **help maintain the health of your tenant environment**.
+Reports in this section **help maintain the health of your tenant**.

 In this article, you can locate information on [Orphaned Users](#orphaned-users) and [Orphaned Resources](#orphaned-resources).